PaloAltoNetworks/terraform-aws-vmseries-modules/examples/combined_vmseries/README.md

 To run this Terraform example copy the `example.tfvars` to `terraform.tfvars` and adjust it to your needs.

-All Firewall VMs will be set up with an SSH key.
-There are two ways to approach this:

-- use an existing AWS Key Pair - in this case fill out the `ssh_key_name` property with existing Key Pair name
+All Firewall VMs will be set up with an SSH key, so fill out the `ssh_key_name` property with existing Key Pair name.
-- create a Key Pair with Terraform - for this you will need to adjust the follwing properties:
-  - `create_ssh_key` - set it to `true` to trigger Key Pair creation
-  - `ssh_key_name` - a name of the newly created Key Pair
-  - `ssh_public_key_file` - path to an SSH public key that will be used to create a Key Pair

 A thing worth noticing is the Gateway Load Balancer (GWLB) configuration.
 AWS recommends that GWLB is set up in every Availability Zone available in a particular region.
-This example is set up for `us-east-1` which has (at the time of writing) zones from `a` to `f`.
+This example is set up for `eu-central-1` which has (at the time of writing) zones from `a` to `c`.
 When changing the region to one that has a different number of Availability Zones, make sure you adjust the GWLB set up accordingly.
-You can do it in the `security_vpc_subnets` property - add od remove subnets for the `gwlb` set.
+You can do it in the `vpcs` property - add od remove `subnets` for the `gwlb` set.

 When `terraform.tfvars` is ready, run the following commands: